-We have been monitoring the media including court cases during FY22 with relation to our vendors, and note that in June 2022, a NZ vendor owned by Gloriavale Christian Community was engaged in a court case with allegations of modern slavery related risk factors against them.
+We have been monitoring the media, including court cases during FY23, with relation to our vendors and are not aware of any litigation or cases regarding modern slavery.

+In last year's statement, we noted that in June 2022, a NZ vendor owned by Gloriavale Christian Community was engaged in a court case with allegations of modern slavery related risk factors against them.
+Gloriavale has since been found guilty in two separate related cases for mistreatment of employees and is currently appealing the rulings.